 What exactly is a "tropical island disclaimer" as noted on your home page?

 We don't want anyone to be caught by surprise when they reach our little island and LCBB.
 We are NOT an air conditioned, 5 star (4, 3 or even 2 star) resort or restaurant with all of the comforts of home and your favorite local eatery.
-This is a remote tropical island that sometimes goes without power for up to 3 weeks (we do have a generator, actually we currently have 4, our primary large diesel is in Managua getting rebuilt, our secondary diesel backup has blown a head gasket twice, we are flying gaskets in from the US and we are now down to our 3rd back ups, two smaller gasoline generators).
+This is a remote tropical island that sometimes goes without power for up to 5 weeks (we do have a generator, actually we currently have 4, our primary large diesel is in Managua getting rebuilt, our secondary diesel backup has blown a head gasket twice (recently repaired and working well at this time) and we are now down to our 3rd back ups, one larger and two smaller gasoline generators.

 Please realize also that when we confirm your reservation, we reserve that space for YOU!
 When others try to reserve your room we say no because we promised to keep that cabin available for your use.
 So, if something happens that prevents you from arriving on your scheduled date, or causes you to want to leave early you will be responsible for that cabin for the dates that we reserved it for you and turned down all other requests.
 Please be sure to read our cancel/refund policies and we strongly urge you to get "travel insurance" so you are protected financially from any unexpected events.

 We urge you to read our “things to bring”.
 Examples of must haves (although not a complete list, please check out the list on our faqs page) are: flashlight, bug spray, battery operated alarm clock (we have no wake up service), sunblock and a raincoat.
 Another BIG must have is trip insurance.
 Inexpensive to procure, it makes any of travels little problems the insurance companies cost and not the travelers.

 Travel and Leisure mentioned Little Corn Beach and Bungalow on their website, did you see that?